jeremy1111/coding-test/README.md

 > Python 3 is required

 ## How to run the code
-> Extract everything from the zip file into a directory of your choice
 >
 > Open a command prompt and go into the directory
 >